How to Accept Cryptocurrency Payments as a Business

 Step 1: Understand Cryptocurrency & Its Regulations

 Cryptocurrency is a decentralized digital currency built on, secured with, and encrypted by blockchain technology.
 Unlike traditional physical currencies like the US dollar, cryptocurrency is not regulated by a government or other entity and only exists online.
-As of June of 2022, 30% of cryptocurrency owners use crypto for purchases, and the number is only expected to grow.
+As of June 2022, 30% of cryptocurrency owners use crypto for purchases, and the number is only expected to grow.

 Cryptocurrency is a highly debated topic, and the legalities of offering crypto as a payment method for your business will continue to change.
 However, the basics are as follows: